ordepdev/ordepdev.github.io/_posts/2018-01-14-code-coverage.md

 With the `divide` function we also provide a simple unit test that is making sure that our function does the job.
 With this test, we have 100% code coverage.
-It means that our code is bullet proof, right?
+It means that our code is bulletproof, right?

 ```java
 @Test